centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 If so, please provide a description of these splits, explaining the rationale behind them.**

-There is not splits performed on this dataset.
+There are not splits performed on this dataset.

 **Are there any errors, sources of noise, or redundancies in the dataset?
 If so, please provide a description.**